-Excessive oil burning or extremely high oil consumption is a common problem experienced by Saturn SL1 owners.
+Excessive oil burning or extremely high oil consumption is a common problem in Saturn SL1s.
 The first thing to do is to identify what is causing the oil burning, so you know which part of your SL1 needs to be addressed immediately.
 It can be any of the following: pressurized oil pan, broken valve seals, damaged piston rings, or broken valve guides.

 The 12 Years of Saturn SL1

-As part of the first vehicle series from Saturn Corporation, the Saturn SL1 is a compact family car that is very much distinct compared to other automobiles from General Motors Company.
-It is due to its spaceframe design where the side panels do not carry any load, allowing them to be made of polymer materials instead of metal.
+As part of the first vehicle series from Saturn Corporation, the Saturn SL1 is a compact family car that is very distinct.
+This is because of its spaceframe design where the side panels do not carry any load and are made of polymer materials instead of metal.
 These polymer panels are resistant to dents and rust, making the Saturn SL1 run 12 decent years in the market from 1991 to 2002.

 1991: Saturn’s first